 There will also be Halloween themed face painting, live music and pop-up performances from Arabesque School of Dance throughout the city centre.

-EveryoneActive will also be bringing energetic activities into the city for all to enjoy and local retailers Whirligig, The Sweet Jar, Smiggle, Rainbows Parlour and the British Heart Foundation will all be running special offers, games and fun.
+EveryoneActive will also be bringing energetic activities into the city for all to enjoy, The Rotary of Chichester will have activities and games, and local retailers Whirligig, The Sweet Jar, Smiggle and Rainbows Parlour will all be running special offers, games and fun.

 Tying in with the much-anticipated Museum of the Moon exhibition and series of events at Chichester Cathedral, the trail will take families around the city centre in search of the hidden rockets in shop windows.